ezraroi/Human-AI-Collab/5-the-embodied-connection.md

     - Roi Ezra
 Links:
     - alpha-function.md
+    - channel-2-symbolic.md
     - channel-1-embodied-sensorimotor-pathway.md
     - self-explanation.md
-    - channel-2-symbolic.md
-    - ai.md
     - journal.md
+    - felt-shift.md
     - third-intelligence.md
-    - metacognition.md
-    - felt-sense.md
 id: bafyreiahu4e2cufagddvuplw2yxzly5i2j7kgdk5k25ml3hacigjjwj3eq
 ---
 # 5. The Embodied Connection
 Notebook 6 focuses on cognitive "seeing," but our Unified Model integrates this with somatic "feeling."
-- The Bridge: [Alpha-Function](alpha-function.md) cycles metabolize Channel 2 symbolic material through recursive oscillation with Channel 1 embodied verification
+- The Bridge: [Alpha-Function](alpha-function.md) cycles metabolize [Channel 2](channel-2-symbolic.md) symbolic material through recursive oscillation with [Channel 1](channel-1-embodied-sensorimotor-pathway.md) embodied verification
-1. [Channel 1](channel-1-embodied-sensorimotor-pathway.md) signals conflict (somatic tightness indicates unprocessed material)
+1. Channel 1 signals conflict (somatic tightness indicates unprocessed material)
-2. You externalize the conflict through [self-explanation](self-explanation.md) in [Channel 2](channel-2-symbolic.md) (symbolic dialogue to AI).
+2. You externalize the conflict through [self-explanation](self-explanation.md) in Channel 2 (symbolic dialogue to AI).
-3. [AI](ai.md) Mirror reflects the explanation back (or the user with himself)
+3. AI Mirror reflects the explanation back (or the user with himself)
-4. [Channel 1](channel-1-embodied-sensorimotor-pathway.md) verifies the reflection (spacious = resolved; tight = still broken)
+4. Channel 1 verifies the reflection (spacious = resolved; tight = still broken)
-5. [Journal](journal.md) records successful alpha elements (if needed, not in all sessions)
+5. **[Journal](journal.md) materializes** successful alpha-elements **when the work carries Identity Stakes**, creating a durable artifact for re-entry and cross-temporal continuity.
-- The Test: A "Cognitive Repair" is only valid if it produces a "Somatic Release" (The Felt Shift).
+- The Test: A "Cognitive Repair" is only valid if it produces a "Somatic Release" (The [Felt Shift](felt-shift.md)).
 Thinking without feeling is rationalization; feeling without thinking is anxiety (Beta Flooding).
-The [Third Intelligence](third-intelligence.md) is the integration of both.
+[The Third Intelligence](third-intelligence.md) is the integration of both.

-Standard [metacognition](metacognition.md) research focuses on cognitive monitoring and control.
-This model extends that framework by integrating [felt-sense](felt-sense.md) checking as an additional verification input alongside [metacognitive](metacognition.md) monitoring and regulation.
+Standard metacognition research focuses on cognitive monitoring and control.
+This model extends that framework by integrating felt-sense checking as an additional verification input alongside metacognitive monitoring and regulation.